Do Golfers Get Drug Tested?

 Both players said they had a prescription for their medical marijuana.
 According to the Golf Channel, Every used it to treat a “mental health condition,” and Garrigus treated knee and back pain.

-After these two incidents, PGA Tour commissioner Jay Monahan confirmed that the PGA doesn’t make the determination about whether marijuana is permissible.
+After these two incidents, PGA Tour commissioner Jay Monahan confirmed that the Tour doesn’t make the determination about whether marijuana is permissible.
 Instead, they follow the guidelines of the WADA:

 The PGA Tour continues to drug test in alignment with WADA guidelines.
 With the legalization of marijuana for medical or recreational use changing at state levels, some sports are in the early stages of reviewing marijuana policies.
-So far, though, it seems like the PGA won’t make a change.
+So far, though, it seems as if the PGA Tour won’t make a change.